rednblack99/Sprite_Zero/README.md

 As a user
-So I can make sure nobody accesses my account when I'm away from my computer I can logout from my profile
+So I can make sure nobody accesses my account when I'm away from my computer I can logout from Singletons

 As an admin
 To keep user passwords secure